-The Pope beginning in 1061 as Alexander II.
-He viewed Muslims as enemies.
-He wanted no cooperation or traffic with them and looked forward to Christians dominating all of Spain.
+Pope Alexander II viewed Muslims as enemies.
+He wanted no cooperation or traffic with them.
 In 1064 a combined force of Italian, Norman, Frankish knights and Christian Spaniards for forty days besieged a Muslim city in Spain's far north – to be described as the Crusade of Barbastro.
 Impassioned by their crusade, the Christian soldiers killed the surrendering Muslims and then (according to Wikipedia) "sacked the city without mercy."
 Thousands of the town's inhabitants were massacred and the rest were enslaved.

 The reconquest of Spain would not be complete for centuries – 1492 to be exact.
-But there was interest in a crusade to take the holy city of Jerusalem back from its conquest by Muslims in the 650s.
-It was an attempt to turn back the clock four centuries – a terribly disruptive and bloody kind of enterprise looked forward to with enthusiasm.
-It was to be described by modern historians as the First Crusade.
+But there was interest in a crusade to undo the Muslim conquest of the holy city of Jerusalem in the 650s.
+It was an attempt to turn back the clock four centuries., to be described by modern historians as the First Crusade.

-It had its impetus from Constantinople's Emperor Alexius (r.
-1081–1118), disturbed by a loss of territory in Asia Minor Turkey) to the Seljuk Turks and his desire to win back those parts of Constantinople's empire lost to the Muslims in recent centuries -- territory that included Jerusalem.
-It was more of empire at the heart of reoccurring war.
-There was also the talk in Christendom about relics in the Holy Land having been profaned and of Christian pilgrims in Jerusalem having been mistreated or sold into slavery.
+It had its impetus from Constantinople's Emperor Alexius, who was disturbed by a loss of territory in Asia Minor to the Seljuk Turks, and he was interested in winning back Jerusalem, which had been a part of Constantinople's empire.
+Also, there was talk about relics in the Holy Land having been profaned and of Christian pilgrims in Jerusalem having been mistreated or sold into slavery.

 Recognizing the growth in power of Western Europe, Alexius asked Rome for help.
-The Pope (beginning in 1088) was Urban II.
-He spoke to a gathering of knights and others on November 27, 1095.
-He described the Turks as "an accursed race."
+The Pope beginning in 1088 was Urban II.
+He spoke to a gathering of knights and others on November 27, 1095, and described the Turks as "an accursed race."
 He announced his agreement to send forces, led by Christ, to rescue the Holy Land.
 Those who died in the Crusade, he told his audience, would go to heaven.
 He described the Crusade as a religious duty.
 He ordered all feuding among Christians to stop and threatened to excommunicate those who did not.

-From five to ten thousand knights, mostly from France, volunteered for the First Crusade, along with twenty-five to fifty thousand additional soldiers.
-French and German nobility were in a mood for conquests and loot.
+The peasants' crusade was over in October, while the official First Crusade was on.
+From five to ten thousand knights, mostly from France, had volunteered for it, along with twenty-five to fifty thousand additional soldiers.
+German nobility were among them, and like the French knights they were in a mood for conquest and loot.
 For the knights the Crusade was an opportunity to emulate the great deeds of Charlemagne.
-There was among some of them the idea that conquering the Holy Land would elevate the Roman church and end the Great Schism with the Western Church absorbing the Eastern Church.
+There was among some of them the idea that conquering the Holy Land would elevate the Roman church and end the schism between Eastern (Orthodox) Christianity and the Roman church — the Great Schism of 1054